 Councillor H Blathwayt asked if there was any scope for a slight delay in implementing the Government's legislation.
+The Legal Advisor stated that she would research this and come back to the Committee with the relevant information.

 Councillor D Baker asked if Mr Heels could give any information as to how much his income levels had dropped during the pandemic.
 He offered to approach Baroness Vere of the Department for Transport to ask for a slight stay in implementing the legislation.